Internal Communication in International Companies: Succeeding

 - Which topics generate misunderstanding or fatigue?

 What a management committee expects is not a volume of content.
-It is proof that employees understand better, participate more, and feel more aligned.
+It’s proof that employees understand better, participate more, and feel more aligned.

 Reading Weak Signals